tzebrowski/ObdMetrics/README.md

 }
 ```

-#### Communication with different ECU's within the same session
+#### Querying multiple ECUs within the same communication session

-The framework is able to query different ECU's like TCU, ECU within the same session based on different source of PID's, mode's and CAN filters.
+The framework is able to speak with multiple ECU with the same communication session.
+Once sessions established `ObdMetrics` queries different modules like TCU, ECU without additional overhead.
 Moreover FW it's able to work either with CAN 11 bit or CAN 29 bit headers.

 ```java